ramveer93/distributed-document-search/README.md

 ---

-## Try it in five minutes
+## Try it in five steps

-All five steps are recorded in the [application demo](https://www.loom.com/share/b500cedbf4aa4f3f84798247edb2cd8e) if you would rather watch than install.
+All of it is recorded in the [application demo](https://www.loom.com/share/b500cedbf4aa4f3f84798247edb2cd8e) if you would rather watch than install.

 1. **Upload a PDF** — *Add document*.
 The detail page shows three stages:
    `Stored → Queued for indexing → Searchable`.
 Each reads a real signal (the